Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 <br>
 <br>

-### Node version should be 14 or higher , use following comamnds to check
+### Node version should be 14 or higher , use following commands to check
 <br>
 <br>